wladimirgrf/ivy/README.md

 ### Technologies

-* Java 6 - for the core
+* Java 7 - at least
 * [Maven 3+](http://maven.apache.org) - for building the project
-* whois - for querying databases that store the registered users or assignees
+* whois - for querying databases that store the registered users

 ### Getting started